XavaDigital/ServerlessSaas/README.md

 - `onNewUserSetup` - This function is automatically called whenever a new user signs up and sends out a welcome email.
 - `sendTeamInviteEmail` - This is a callable function and will be called from the `invite/index.ts` page.
 - `onTeamMemberCreate` - This function is automatically called whenever a new user signs up and gets added to a team.
 It sends out an email to the owner of the team to inform.
+(TODO)

 #### Get started